 In a basket of futures contracts, this simple strategy has netted huge gains (please click on the link above).

 The Bollinger Band breakout uses, as the name implies, Bollinger Bands as a filter for a breakout.
 We use a band of x standard deviations above the moving average and initiate a long position when the close ends above the upper band.

 We close the position when the close end below the moving average.

 Just like the ATR Channel strategy this one has created great results in many futures markets.

 This article has explained the main principles of breakout trading and provided you with at least three breakout trading strategies.
 Breakouts can be both bought or faded – it depends on the asset you are looking at.
 In some assets, you can go with the breakout, while in others it makes more sense to fade the breakout.

 However, at the end of the day trading is all about using your creativity and finding what works for you, but hopefully, this article has provided some ideas.

-We have code for all of the strategies provided in this article plus at least 60 other of the free trading strategies we have provided on this website:
+If you want the code for Amibroker or Tradestation (Easy Language) for the free breakout strategies provided in this article, plus at least 60 other of the free trading strategies, please click on this link:

 Disclosure: We are not financial advisors.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are our opinions – they are not suggestions to buy or sell any securities.